-Employees should always maintain clean work stations and offices.

-- We are ensuring that soap and hand sanitizer stations are kept full. - Regular and thorough hand-washing by employees, contractors and customers is required at all times to keep our workplaces safe from the spread of germs. - We are monitoring the situation very closely and working with our partners at Alberta Health. - Cleaning with be adjusted appropriately when necessary.
+- Employees should always maintain clean work stations and offices. - We are ensuring that soap and hand sanitizer stations are kept full. - Regular and thorough hand-washing by employees, contractors and customers is required at all times to keep our workplaces safe from the spread of germs. - We are monitoring the situation very closely and working with our partners at Alberta Health.